- This event has passed.

 Take an additional discount of $20 per participant for groups of 3 or more individuals enrolling simultaneously.

 Can’t make it on August 25th?
 A recording of the course will be available from August 29th to September 12th.
-Just register below and you’ll get access to both the live course and the recording.
-If you only watch the recording, you’ll still get your CEU’s; just complete the quiz like usual.
+Just register below and you’ll have the option to receive access to both the live course and the recording.
+If you plan to only watch the recording, you’ll still get your CEU’s; just complete the test like usual.
+Please let us know in the “Order Notes” section at checkout. (see “Recording Details” below)

 Upon completion of this course, participants will be able to:

-- Describe the anatomical components of the inner and outer core.
+- List the anatomical components of the inner and outer core.

-- Discuss the significance of vestibular visual and auditory input for core development.
+- Identify the significance of vestibular visual and auditory input for core development.

-- Demonstrate three strategies that activate inner core for the purpose of stability and self-regulation.
+- Select three strategies that activate inner core for the purpose of stability and self-regulation.

-- Discuss the importance of complete expression and integration of the Moro and Tonic Labyrinthine reflex for core development and self-regulation.
+- Underline the importance of complete expression and integration of the Moro and Tonic Labyrinthine reflex for core development and self-regulation.

-- Discuss the importance of respiratory patterns and their relationship to core activation.
+- Recognize the importance of respiratory patterns and their relationship to core activation.

 Vital Links is an AOTA approved provider of continuing education.
 Participants will receive 7.0 contact hours or 0.7 AOTA CEUs for this course.